Tinglok/academic-homepage/content/authors/admin/_index.md

   url: "http://www.tiangong.edu.cn/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Source Separation, Speech Enhancement, One-shot Voice Conversion and Music Information Retrieval.
+bio: My research interests mainly focus on speech front-end processing, including but not limiting to separation, enhancement and reverberation.

 interests:
 - Source Separation